freebsd/freebsd-src/docs/UsersManual.rst

 function (first number), and the total number of samples accumulated in the prologue of the function (second number).
 This head sample count provides an indicator of how frequently the function is invoked.

+There are two types of lines in the function body.

+-  Sampled line represents the profile information of a source location.
+   ``offsetN[.discriminator]: number_of_samples [fn5:num fn6:num ... ]``

+-  Callsite line represents the profile information of an inlined callsite.
+   ``offsetA[.discriminator]: fnA:num_of_total_samples``

 Each sampled line may contain several items.
 Some are optional (marked below):